 Oxandrin Side Effects

-Note: This document contains side effect information about oxandrolone.
-Some of the dosage forms listed on this page may not apply to the brand name Oxandrin.
+Note: This page contains side effects data for the generic drug oxandrolone.
+It is possible that some of the dosage forms included below may not apply to the brand name Oxandrin.

 For the Consumer

 Elevated aminotransferases (ALT, AST), lipid abnormalities (e.g., decreased HDL cholesterol concentrations).

 Applies to oxandrolone: oral tablet

 Cardiovascular side effects have included edema, with and without congestive heart failure.[Ref]

 Genitourinary side effects following chronic administration and/or large dosages of anabolic steroids have included oligospermia and decreased ejaculatory volume.
 Elderly male patients may experience prostatic enlargement resulting in urinary obstruction.
 Priapism and excessive stimulation may develop.
 Female patients may experience virilization including deepening voice, hirsutism, acne, clitomegaly (not reversible), and menstrual abnormalities.
 Discontinuation of anabolic steroids at signs of mild virilization may prevent irreversible virilization.
 Alterations in libido may occur (increased/decreased).[Ref]